DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 4. Override GetDebugFrame()
 5. In GetDebugFrame() create an instance of your class and assign its properties and return it

-6. Optional: Add an array of UFBFData* called Actors
+6. Optional: Create the Actors array (TArray<UFBFData*> Actors)
+> Note that the Actors array is automatically filled with actors in the scene.
+You do not manually fill it.

 ## Create Actor
 1. Create class inheriting from UFBFData